At a Glance:

 For Direct to Consumer (D2C) brands designing, sourcing, and building a high volume of products, implementing a development platform to manage essential business operations can boost productivity and efficiency.
 Emerging companies may choose to streamline vital development processes with the help of product lifecycle management (PLM) coupled with enterprise resource planning (ERP) software.
 While each solution compliments one another, PLM helps facilitate the complete development and design cycle, whereas ERP assists more directly with supply chain organization, including accounting, inventory, and logistics.

 Integrating each tool is beneficial in its own way; however, their capabilities are substantially different.
-Before you utilize each platform, let’s further discuss what these systems are, how they differ, and their potential impact on your business.
+Before you utilize each platform, let’s further discuss PLM vs ERP, how these systems differ, and their potential impact on your business.

 What is PLM?